- What This Article Covers

-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

 Do you love your job?
 Or, is it sucking out your soul?

-For most, this will mean changing their employer and for others, it is likely to mean a complete career change.
-Many may need to learn new skills by taking home learning courses
+For most, this will mean changing their employer, and for others, it is likely to mean a complete career change.
+Many may need to learn new skills by taking home learning courses.

-It can, however, be easier to stick with what you know, with the old adage of ‘the grass is not always greener on the other side’ ringing in your ears.
+It can, however, be easier to stick with what you know, with the adage ‘the grass is not always greener on the other side’ ringing in your ears.
 It may be that the time has come to swap the drudgery of the commute to a job you dread, to commuting to one that you love (and look forward to!).

 But how can you tell?